clanc9/tsimplejson/doc/README.md

 ![Screenshot of tSimpleReadJSON Advanced settings](/doc/images/tsimplereadjson_advanced_settings.png)

-1. If the input JSON string contains date values which are to be extracted, specify the date format used in the JSON string.
+1. If the input JSON string contains date values which are to be extracted, specify the date format used in the JSON string (default is yyyy-MM-dd HH:mm:ss).
 See the [Talend documentation](https://help.talend.com/r/en-US/8.0/data-preparation-user-guide/list-of-date-and-date-time-formats) for available date/time formats.
  *Please note that the date format in the output column is specified in the Talend schema.
 If this format is different than the one used in the input JSON string, then the component attempts to make the conversion.*

 2. If needed, specify the decimal separator that is used in the input JSON string (period [default], comma, or both).
- *This applies to columns of types Double, Float or Big Decimal.*
+ *This applies to columns of types Double, Float or BigDecimal.*

 <br>